Comprehensive cancer care requires a team approach, treating not only the disease but the needs of the patient and their family.

 - Diagnostic Imaging: X-ray, CT scanning, PET Scanning, MRI, Ultrasound and Mammography are important diagnostic tools used in identification and treatment.

-The hospital laboratory performs tests for cancer markers and health assessments during the treatment process, and provide blood products for transfusion when necessary.
+- Laboratory tests and Pathology: The hospital laboratory performs tests for cancer markers and health assessments during the treatment process, and provide blood products for transfusion when necessary.
 Pathologists confirm a cancer diagnosis and staging to track disease progression.

-The nurses coordinate patient care within Cancer Care Services, and facilitate communication with your treatment team.
+- Certified Oncology Nurses: The nurses coordinate patient care within Cancer Care Services, and facilitate communication with your treatment team.

-The social worker helps find needed resources for assistance in the home, provides emotional support, referrals to programs such as hospice, if needed, and advice on items such as financial assistance and living wills.
+- Social Worker: The social worker helps find needed resources for assistance in the home, provides emotional support, referrals to programs such as hospice, if needed, and advice on items such as financial assistance and living wills.

-The chaplain provides spiritual support for you and your loved ones.
+- Chaplain: The chaplain provides spiritual support for you and your loved ones.

-Good nutrition is essential to the healing process.
+- Dietitian: Good nutrition is essential to the healing process.
 A dietitian may be involved in care to ensure a well-balanced diet.

-If surgery or treatment change the way you function in your daily activities, you may be referred to a physical therapist, occupational therapist, or speech language pathologist for assistance.
+- Therapists (other than the Radiation Therapists delivering your daily treatments): If surgery or treatment change the way you function in your daily activities, you may be referred to a physical therapist, occupational therapist, or speech language pathologist for assistance.
 Physical and occupational therapists provide mastectomy rehabilitation, strengthening and massage therapy.

 ACS Information Center